FrankHJCuypers/gaai/README.md

 + In Android Settings -> Apps -> Gaai -> Permission the permission is named "Nearby Devices permission".

+### Bluetooth pairing

+The first time that a Nexxtender Home is connected to in Gaai, Gaai will show a pop-up asking to enter the 6-digit PIN.
+After entering the PIN, pairing completes.

+If the mobile phone user later removes the Nexxtender *Home* device from the "Bluetooth" menu in Android, the pairing information is lost and Gaai will not automatically open the pairing dialog again.
+The only options to restore from this situation are either of:
+- pair the device from the Android Bluetooth menu.
+- delete the Nexxtender Home from Gaai and then add it again.
+  Gaai will now again ask to pair.

 ## Links

 Useful information can be found at